Baby on Board (film): Plot

 Ambitious businesswoman Angela Marks works for a cosmetics company while her husband Curtis Marks is a cut-throat divorce attorney.
-The recently married couple's close friends Sylvia and Danny Chambers, have two kids and a strained marriage.
+The recently married couple's close friends Sylvia and Danny Chambers have two kids and a strained marriage.
 Angela observes Sylvia's stress and struggle with their kids, while Curtis regularly sees his law partner Danny's wandering eye.

 Hoping to head a major ad campaign for a new perfume for expectant mothers, Angela blows her first attempted pitch to her over-demanding boss Mary.
-A sudden uncontrollable flatulence drives everyone out of the conference room.
+Sudden uncontrollable flatulence drives everyone out of the conference room.
 Even so, Angela gets OKed to prepare a breakdown to launch the fragrance, which could land her a vice-presidency.

 The two couples meet for dinner.
 The Marks' try to share their professional good fortune, Angela with the perfume account, Curtis with a potential lucrative, high-profile divorce case.
-However, friction between the Chambers causes the outing to be cut short.
+However, friction between the Chambers cuts the outing short.

 That evening, Sylvia catches Danny masturbating.
 When he insists it is his right, as it is his house, she angrily kicks him out.
 Meanwhile, at the Marks', Angela wakes after dreaming about Curtis cheating on her, but he insists it was not real.

 The next day, an upset Sylvia meets with Angela.
 She explains she kicked out Danny for his apparent cheating.
 When Angela vomits again, she is convinced to visit her friend and doctor.
 Dr. Taylor, after hearing her symptoms, does an ultrasound to confirm his suspicions...she is pregnant.

 The unexpected, inconvenient pregnancy puts Angela in shock, as they had been using double condoms for safety.
-Walking back home in a daze, protesting to those along the street 'I'M NOT PREGNANT', she passes a restaurant just as a woman straddles Curtis.
+Walking home in a daze, protesting to those along the street 'I'M NOT PREGNANT', she passes a restaurant just as a woman straddles Curtis.
 Angela's despondency blinds her so she does not see him trying to push the woman off his lap as he was uncomfortable.
 The woman is Mrs. Jenkins, his over-sexed client.

 When Curtis gets home, a very depressed and fuming Angela confronts him.
-When he asks her what's wrong, she curtly says, YOU KNOW WHAT YOU DID.
+When he asks her what is wrong, she curtly says, YOU KNOW WHAT YOU DID.
 As Curtis has no idea Angela saw the restaurant incident, he is very confused and frustrated.
-She tells him about the pregnancy, which makes him happy although she is not, as 'the father isn't who I thought he was'.
+She tells him about the pregnancy, which makes him happy although she is not, as 'the father is not who I thought he was'.